Computers in the libraries

 - You have access to email hosted on a .edu, .gov, or .org domain.

 - Pay for printing with a Cal 1 Guest card.
-Request one from a public service desk, or the Moffitt Copy Center.
+Request one from a public service desk, or the Copy Center in Moffitt Library.
 Add funds via the Guest Card site.

 - Scanning to a USB is free.

 Wi-Fi in the libraries